 …and lots more!

 The length of an extra’s employment on a production depends on the needs of the director and the scenes being filmed.
-You tend to be booked for a day at a time but it could be a weekend, a night or a week.
+You tend to be booked for a day at a time but it could be a night, a weekend or even several weeks depending upon the production.
+Bookings which last more than a day are usually due to continuity of the filming.
+For example, if you are seen or occupying a position, you will need to be there in later takes so that things look right.

 How do you get work as a film extra?